As always, the health and safety of our Southeast District team and customers is our top priority.

 Jason Andreotta, District Director, Southeast District

-Jason Andreotta is the District Director of the Southeast District of the Florida Department of Environmental Protection.
-Prior to being promoted to District Director, Jason served as the Southeast District’s Assistant Director for three years, and was responsible for overseeing the Compliance Assurance Program, which includes compliance and enforcement activities for the air, waste, and water programs; and oversight of Emergency Response for pollution threats.
-He started with the Department in 2003 and also previously served as Program Administrator for the Environmental Resource Permitting Program, responsible for all permitting, compliance and enforcement.
+Jason Andreotta is the district director of the Southeast District of the Florida Department of Environmental Protection.
+Prior to being promoted to director, Jason served as the Southeast District’s assistant director for three years, and was responsible for overseeing the Compliance Assurance program, which includes compliance and enforcement activities for the air, waste, and water programs; and oversight of Emergency Response for pollution threats.
+He started with the department in 2003 and also previously served as program administrator for the Environmental Resource Permitting program, responsible for all permitting, compliance and enforcement.
 Jason was born and raised in New Jersey and has a Bachelor’s Degree in Earth and Environmental Science from Lehigh University.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.